Mathematician in the Financial Markets

 The Financial Ecosystem

-When you first look at financial markets, they can seem like a chaotic mess of numbers, shouting (well, maybe less shouting now that everything is electronic), and complex jargon.
-But at their core, markets are just ecosystems where capital and risk are being traded.
+When you first look at teh financial markets, they can seem like a chaotic mess of numbers, shouting (well, maybe less shouting now that everything is electronic), and complex jargon.
+But at their core, markets are just ecosystems where capital and risk are being exchanged.
 It’s a place where people who have money but no projects meet people who have projects but no money.

-The characters you meet on the trading floor generally fall into a few buckets.
-You have the Speculators, who are the ones taking on risk because they think they can predict where the price is going.
-They provide the liquidity that makes the market move.
 Then you have Hedgers—these are the “insurance seekers” who already have a risk (like a farmer worried about wheat prices) and want to get rid of it.

 In between them, you find the Arbitrageurs.
 These are the “market cleaners” who look for tiny inconsistencies in prices between different places.
 If gold is cheaper in London than in New York, they’ll buy in one and sell in the other until the prices align.
-Finally, you have the Intermediaries (like brokers and market makers) who just want to make the trade happen and pocket a small fee for the service.

 Why Do They Need Us?